tdegeus/cppmat/README.md

 2.  `setup.py` for building using `python` (`python3 setup.py build` and then `python3 setup.py install`).
 Using this option `python` will take care of the `pybind11` and `cppmat` dependencies.

+>   *Warning*
+>
+>   On the Python side all 2nd-order tensors (`tensor::tensor2`, `tensor::tensor2s`, and `tensor::tensor2d`) are the same rank 2 NumPy-array.
+This means that when a function with has `tensor::tensor2s` as argument, the matrix is symmetrized; while when it has an argument `tensor::tensor2d` only the diagonal is considered.
+>
+>   **This requires extra attention as information might be lost.
+To optimize for speed and flexibility no checks are performed!**

 # Develop

+## Make changes / additions

+Be sure to run the verification code in `verify/`!

 ## Python